What are the crying patterns of a newborn?

 The first cries of a newborn baby are often music to parents’ ears.
 But over the next weeks and months, this sound can become grating and painful.
 This is especially true when all attempts fail to stop the crying.

-Surprisingly, crying may not produce tears until after the first month or two.
+Surprisingly, crying may not produce tears until after 1 or 2 months.
 Crying is the way babies communicate.
 Babies cry because of hunger, discomfort, frustration, tiredness, and even loneliness.
 Sometimes, cries can easily be answered with cuddling, food, or a diaper change.
 Other times, it can be a mystery and crying stops as quickly as it starts.

 You will soon learn differences in your baby’s cries, from a cry of "I'm hungry" to "I've been overstimulated."
 It’s important to respond to your baby's cries.
 Contrary to some beliefs, young babies can’t be spoiled by being picked up when crying.
 Being held is reassuring and comforting.
 Babies don’t seem to know that they are separate individuals from their mothers until about 6 months of age.

 Some ways to help calm a crying baby include the following:

 Take care of physical problems first (hunger, diaper change, burping, cooling, or warming the baby).